AndrewAkinson/python3-therion-analyzer/README.md

 ### Summary

-This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the file inclusion statements.
+This repository contains python code to analyze survex data source file trees (`.svx` files):

+* `svx_keywords.py` extracts selected keywords and associated data;
+* `svx_grep.py` is a generic search tool along the lines of the unix `grep` utility.

-Extracted keywords can include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
-The extracted keywords and data are returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).
+Both parse the source file and follow file inclusion statements.
+For the first, extracted keywords can include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
-Alternatively, the wrapper can write file names, line numbers, and actual lines, directly to terminal output for easy visual inspection.

 A survex data source file tree for the Dow-Prov system is given in the `DowProv` directory.

-To show the fixed points and co-ordinate system definitions for this system one would have, for example,
+For example, to extract fixed points and co-ordinate system definitions use
 ```
-$ ./analyze_svx.py DowProv/DowProv -c -k cs,fix
+$ ./svx_keywords.py DowProv/DowProv -c -k cs,fix
 DowProv/DowProv.svx:41:*cs OSGB:SD
 DowProv/DowProv.svx:42:*cs out EPSG:7405
 DowProv/DowCave/DowCave.svx:16:*fix entrance 98378 74300 334